 What is 20 percent Time?

 If you are not familiar with 20 percent time, here’s how it works.
 The idea of 20 percent time is simple.
 Take 20 percent of the time from your workday or workweek and spend it working on something completely unrelated to your core to-do list.
-Using this time, you can create new profitable products, services, or income streams to round out your income.
+Using this time, try new things; you can create new profitable products, services, or income streams to round out your income.

 If you are anything like me, you have plenty of new business ideas popping into your head every week.
 The other night I was lying in bed and had to quickly grab my phone to jot down an idea.
 But when would I ever have time to start a new business on top of my already busy schedule as a freelance writer, blogger, podcaster, and dad?
 That is what 20 percent time is all about.